-For more detail on the CSRD's COVID-19 Public Hearing Procedures, click on the document below:
+For more detail on the CSRD's COVID-19 Public Hearing Procedures view the Public Hearing Procedures (PDF).

 When public attendance is permitted, citizens can attend a public hearing providing all the capacity requirements can be met.
 This means attendance will be limited.
 The number of people permitted at a particular venue will vary with the size and layout of the room.

 Protocols for attendance at a public hearing will be provided on signage at the facility entrance and on the CSRD website.
 All public hearing attendees, including CSRD staff, elected officials and members of the public, must agree and adhere to the following protocols to attend a public hearing.